Learn what bank registers and account registers are and what you can do with them.

 You can't edit your Accounts Receivable or Accounts Payable registers directly.

 There are a few different ways to enter transactions into QuickBooks.

-You can select Create ⨁ to create a sales form like an invoice or expense.
+You can create a sales form like an invoice or expense.
 You can also download transactions directly from your bank.
 QuickBooks adds downloaded transactions to your account registers once you review them.
 These are the main methods you'll use every day.

-You can also add transactions directly to an account register.
+You can also add transactions directly to some account registers.
 However, this isn't the recommended method.
 Account registers are for making quick changes when you're reviewing your accounts.